gradle/native-samples/README.md

 ## Application with library dependencies in a composite build (composite-build)

-This build shows that several otherwise independent Swift or C++ libraries can be built together with Gradle.
-The dependencies are added transitively from the dependencies between modules and the builds taking part in the composite build.
+This sample shows how several otherwise independent Swift or C++ libraries can be built together with Gradle.
+The sample is structured as separate builds for each of the libraries and a composite build that includes these.

 ### C++